kenho0529/Movie-recommender-system/README.md

 The recommendation system is deployed on a simple Flask web app.
 Run route.py and get the local url, which is in a format of http://127.0.0.1:5000/.

+The poster is from themoviedb API and IMDb movie ID is obtained from IMDB library.
 <img src="/images/web_app_home.png" width="500" height="300">

 <img src="/images/web_app_recommend.png" width="500" height="300">